-The Adult Social Services teams are responsible for offering care and support to young people from the age of 18.
-This will include undertaking a Care Act assessment, securing adult accommodation (if appropriate) and ensuring that the young person has support in place to achieve recovery and increasing independence.

-- In Wandsworth, this function is carried out by the 0 to 25 Disability Team up to age 25.
+- The Adult Social Services teams are responsible for offering care and support to young people from the age of 18.
+This will include undertaking a Care Act assessment, securing adult accommodation (if appropriate) and ensuring that the young person has support in place to achieve recovery and increasing independence. - In Wandsworth, this function is carried out by the Preparing for Adulthood Team up to age 25.
 After the age of 25 the responsibility will transfer to the relevant Adult Social Services team e.g. Mental Health or Substance Misuse Team. - In Richmond, this function is carried out by the Richmond Mental Health Social Care Team or Richmond Learning Disability Team dependent on whether the primary presenting needs are Mental Health or Learning Disability.
 There is a Transitions coordinator who is the main point of contact between Children and Adult Services. - Whether the transition is at the age of 18 or 25, the expectation is that the referring team will refer to Adult Services at least 6 months in advance of this, to enable sufficient time for planning for the transition with the involvement of all parties.
+See more information on timelines in the Transitions Pathways and Protocols Wandsworth and Richmond.